 Principals will have discretion based on specific circumstances to waive midterm meetings.

 Safe Arrival Program

-If your child needs to be absent from school, please call the Safe Arrival line at the school by 8:00 a.m.
-If you have advanced notice of an absence, a written note signed by you stating the date, duration, and reason for the absence is helpful for our Safe Arrival program.
+Striving for the safest possible school environment, the Falmouth Public Schools maintains an attendance system that includes a Safe Arrival Program.
+If a child needs to be absent from school, a parent/guardian must call the Safe Arrival line at the school by 8 am for all elementary schools.
+If a parent/guardian has advance notice of an absence, a written note signed by the parent/guardian stating the date, duration, and reason for the absence is helpful for our Safe Arrival program.
 Students will be expected to make up missed assignments.
-Striving for the safest possible school environment, the Falmouth Public School system maintains an attendance system that includes a Safe Arrival Program.
 On a daily basis the school attempts to verify the attendance, or necessary absence, of every student.
 In grades kindergarten through eight (K-8) parents/guardians are asked to call in to their child’s school to record any upcoming absence through the use of an available 24-hour phone line.
 This would include days of sickness, tardiness, vacations or any other event that may keep a student from arriving for the accounting of attendance at the beginning of the school day.

-Each morning the school absence list will be reconciled with the phone calls recorded on our Safe Arrival line.
+Each morning, the school absence list will be reconciled with the phone calls recorded on our Safe Arrival line.
 In any situation where a child’s absence has not been accounted for, by an appropriate phone call, the school will attempt to contact parents/guardians.
-We assume that all K-8 parents are part of the Safe Arrival Program.
-Please note, that even when you do call your child in absent, an automated call home will still be generated.
+Please note, that even when a parent/guardian does call their child in absent, an automated call home will still be generated.